jmkorhonen/jmkorhonen.github.io/_pages/about.md

   - /about.html
 ---

+My name is Janne and this is my GitHub public notebook and archive for things I’ve thought about at some point.
+I’ve been curious about many things over the years, and still believe that Robert A. Heinlein got something right here:

+>“A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.”
+>
+>― Robert A. Heinlein, “Time Enough for Love”

-This is my GitHub page.
-Will be containing my archives at some point.
+I Will be migrating my archives here at some point.
 Maybe.

-For my bloggings in English, see [jmkorhonen.net](https://jmkorhonen.net/).
+For my blog in English, see [jmkorhonen.net](https://jmkorhonen.net/).

 My Finnish blog is at [jmkorhonen.fi](https://jmkorhonen.fi/).